Exploring the Pine Mountains of Northern Oaxaca, Mixtec culture, and tradition

 Payment Policy, Non-Refundable Deposit and Refund Schedule

-Payments for the trip shall be made in full, and includes the NON-REFUNDABLE DEPOSIT of $500 which helps us secure accommodations, reserve transportation, book restaurants, and secure the tour.
-With this payment commitment, your deposit will be returned to you only on one of two conditions: the trip is completely canceled (all monies will be returned), or you help arrange for someone else to take your place.
-Refunds for cancellations will be returned on the following schedule:
+Cost: $2900.00 Payments for the trip shall be made in full, and includes the NON-REFUNDABLE DEPOSIT of 20% which helps us secure accommodations, reserve transportation, book restaurants, pay early fees and secure the tour.
+With this payment commitment, your deposit will be returned to you only on one of two conditions: the trip is completely canceled (all monies will be returned), or you arrange for someone else to take your place.
+The deposit of 20% is non-refundable.
+We use it immediately to secure transportation, lodging and reservations.
+If the trip is canceled by us for any reason, you will get ALL of your money back.)
+Payment plans are available on a case-by-case basis.
+Please send info@thefungivore.com an email to explore this option. |

 |